constiL/constiL/README.md

 **`Full-Stack Developer` `Game Dev Enthusiast`**

-I'm a passionate coder exploring the world of web development, with an intrigue in game design
+I'm a passionate coder exploring the world of web development, with an intrigue in game design.
+Actively seeking opportunities to apply and expand my skills, I bring a dynamic blend of creativity and technical know-how to every project.

 ### 💻 Bootcamp projects